-- Historical Track Record: What has AFS’s performance been like over the past?
+- Historical Performance: What has AFS’s returns been like over the past?
 Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.